Oil prices stumble on weak China exports hangover

 Washington and Beijing have been trying to agree a trade deal that will end tit-for-tat tariffs, but talks have dragged on for months as they wrangle over key details.

-Monday’s price drops put an end to a strong run in previous sessions fueled by hopes for the OPEC+ production curb deal.
+Monday’s price drops put an end to a strong run in previous sessions fuelled by hopes for the OPEC+ production curb deal.

 On Friday, those producers agreed to deepen their output cuts from 1.2 million barrels per day (bpd) to 1.7 million bpd, representing about 1.7% of global production.